No trade talks with Britain until Brexit contours clear - Germany

 Steffen Seibert said Merkel had noted the close relationship between Britain and the EU, adding "in the negotiations it must first be clarified how this interconnection is orderly unbundled."

-He told a regular government news conference that Germany would look carefully at the EU's draft on how the bloc's remaining 27 members want to negotiate Brexit.
+He told a regular government news conference that Germany would look carefuly at the EU's draft on how the bloc's remaining 27 members want to negotiate Brexit.

 (Reporting by Michelle Martin; Writing by Joseph Nasr; Editing by Paul Carrel)